We show you how! Boost Your Immune System With Yoga at home.

 Get your body moving regularly by going for walks with your family, taking the stairs instead of the elevator, and parking your car just a little further than necessary at the store.
 You can also step up your exercise game by adding arm workouts, running, or biking to your routine.

-If you’re concerned about preserving your immunity, working out at home is a great solution since it gives you all the advantages of exercise without the risk of germs or bacteria that can come with being in a gym or studio.
+If you’re concerned about preserving your immunity, doing yoga at home is a great solution since it gives you all the advantages of exercise without the risk of germs or bacteria that can come with being in a gym or studio.
 An at-home yoga workout, for example, might be just the thing to help you boost your immune system from the comfort of your own space.

-If you want to give at-home yoga workouts a try, consider checking out classes with Bulldog Online.
+If you want to try online yoga classes with great yoga workouts, consider checking out online yoga classes with Bulldog Online.
 There are classes aimed at everyone from beginners to experts, so there’s no excuse not to give it a shot.

-Featured Workout This Week: 20-Minute Bad Ass Abs with Jenny
+Featured Workout: 20-Minute Bad Ass Abs with Jenny

 #2) Watch Your Nutrition